·

 Original Bullet Journal Key

-The signifiers also reflect how are you doing with the project: completed, migrated, scheduled, irrelevant.
+The signifiers also reflect how you are doing with the project: completed, migrated, scheduled, or irrelevant.

 > migrated task from the next day